-The best strategy for monetization is to pick and choose several of the methods above in order to diversify your income.
+Pick and choose several of the methods above in order to diversify your income.
 Experiment, test and take your time choosing the methods that fit your topic the best.
 Don’t force it.
 You will find that the best methods will come to you naturally over time as you build your content archives and your loyal audience.
 Create the best site you can and grow your traffic, readership and trust.
 Then strategically monetize using one or more of the above methods and you will be on the way to your first $500 in revenue.
 If you keep working hard on this, work consistently over a longer term, and as long as you never give up, in due time you will become a success and your site will start making even bigger amounts.

 Like this?
 Embed it to your own site